cea-hpc/pcocc/docs/source/manpages/man1/image.rst

    repo list
                 List configured repositories

+   repo gc [REPO]
+                Cleanup unnecessary data from a repository.
+This command should be run to free space used by data no longer used by any image.

 Import and export file formats
 ******************************
 pcocc repositories currently only manage VM images so the only valid value for KIND is *vm*.
 The following VM image file formats are supported: *raw*, *qcow2*, *qed*, *vdi*, *vpc*, *vmdk*.
 By default, pcocc will try to guess the file format from the image file itself or from its extension.
 The file format of the imported / exported file can be forced with the -t option.